API Reference¶

 Frame

-.
-Each entry contains the name, event, and proper time, in that order, for one of the worldlines at the specified time.- Return type:
+A list containing an entry corresponding to each worldline in the frame, in the same order that worldlines are stored in the Frame.
+Each entry contains the name, event, and proper time, in that order, for one of the worldlines at the specified time.

 list[3-tuple(str, ndarray, float)]